The Thousands of Children Who Go to Immigration Court Alone

 In order to reach the court in San Francisco, children rely on drivers who often charge hundreds of dollars.
 Eduardo paid $250 for a ride to San Francisco.
 “It took me a [while] to find someone who would take me because people are busy ... but it [was] very important for me to go,” Eduardo said.

 Eventually he was able to find a ride with the help of the pastor from his church.
 But he was late to his appointment.
-If a child fails to appear in court, the judge can proceed with a removal order, but Eduardo said that a lawyer who was in the room at the time defended him, and the he was ordered to return to court at a later date with a lawyer by his side.
+If a child fails to appear in court, the judge can proceed with a removal order, but Eduardo said that a lawyer who was in the room at the time defended him, and that he was ordered to return to court at a later date with a lawyer by his side.
 He would have to pay the same amount, $250, for the ride multiple times after that.

 The lack of access to attorneys and free legal services means that unaccompanied children in the Central Valley must rely on Bay Area lawyers for legal help.
 As an immigration attorney in San Francisco, Brown Scott has noticed an increase in the number of unrepresented children coming from the Central Valley in recent years.
 She established the Immigration and Deportation Defense Clinic at USF School of Law to respond to the increased demand for legal representation in the Central Valley.
 That’s how Eduardo eventually found legal help.
 He said that Brown Scott saved him.
 “I thank God that they found me because if it wasn’t for them, I would not be in this place anymore,” he said.